 Therefore, in this project, we will continuously map temporary stream networks through wireless sensor network technology in multiple montane headwater catchments in Switzerland with the ultimate goal to infer how different storages in the landscape release water into streams.
 In addition, hydrochemical data and stable water isotopes will be used as environmental tracers to quantify the dominant flow pathways and water sources that contribute to streamflow.
 Finally, the linkages between catchment storage variations and temporary stream networks will be explored through numerical hydrological modeling frameworks.
 The catchment models will then serve as hypothesis-testing tools to assess how future climate change will affect water availability in the montane study regions.
 The outcomes of this project will have great relevance for improving our process understanding of water sources, biogeochemical fluxes, and ecological habitat resilience in mountainous environments - under actual and prospective future conditions.

-The TempAqua Team: Barbara Strobl, Jana von Freyberg, Izabela Bujak
+The TempAqua Team in 2020: Barbara Strobl, Jana von Freyberg, Izabela Bujak

 This project is supported by the Swiss National Science Foundation SNSF (grant number 185931).
 The project duration is from April 2020 - April 2025.